Currently Browsing:Digestive Healthcare Center

 Screening is done by these tests:

-- 3-hour glucose tolerance test.
+- Three-hour glucose tolerance test.
 If the 1-hour test is abnormal, you will have a second glucose tolerance test done to confirm the diagnosis.
 You will drink another special beverage, but with more sugar.
-Your doctor will measure your blood sugar levels 1 hour, 2 hours, and 3 hours later.
+Your healthcare provider will measure your blood sugar levels 1 hour, 2 hours, and 3 hours later.
 You have gestational diabetes if at least two of the glucose measurements are higher than normal.

-If you are diagnosed with gestational diabetes, you should get tested for diabetes 6 to 12 weeks after your baby is born.
-You should also get this screening at least every 3 years for the rest of your life.
+If you are diagnosed with gestational diabetes, you should get tested for diabetes 4 to 12 weeks after your baby is born.
+You should also get this screening at least every three years for the rest of your life.

 What is the treatment for gestational diabetes?